 Dilute tea tree the same way you would for neem oil.
 You should apply it after each bath.
-As mentioned add it to lotion to active the therapeutic potential of tea tree oil for scabies.
+As mentioned, add it to lotion to activate the therapeutic potential of tea tree oil for scabies.

 How to Use Aloe Vera for Scabies:

 Rub aloe vera over infected skin in between baths.
 If you'd like, keep it on overnight.
 While tea tree oil for scabies might sting, aloe will be a cool relief.

 Did anyone else get told to shower as soon as they got home from school or the park?
 "You smell like outside." - Every mom ever.
 Unfortunately, you can be Mr. Clean and scrub your whole body head to toe twice a day every day and still catch scabies.
 All it takes is skin-to-skin contact with an infected person.